mquinodo/AutoMap/README.md

 ## Update Version 1.3
-AutoMap v1.3 changed "grep -P" to "grep -E" and redirect some output to NULL to be run on singularity.
+AutoMap v1.3 changed "grep -P" to "grep -E".

 ## Update Version 1.2
 AutoMap v1.2 accepts list of VCF files in a text file with the --vcflist option.